themagicalmammal/howtolinux/docs/guide/optimizeboot.md

 sudo systemctl mask ModemManager.service
 ```

-**Note:** - If you are not using this and don't want Wi-Fi to disable wpa_supplicant.service.

 - **fwupd** is a simple daemon allowing you to update some devices' firmware, including UEFI for several machines
   Disable thunderbolt_power